mangapress/mangapress/README.md

    * Removed `the_content` processing for Latest/Comic Archive pages
    * Added end-points and templates for Latest Comic and Comic Archive pages
    * Added warnings for assigning Latest/Comic Archive pages
+   * Added shortcode for inserting Latest Comic + navigation into posts or pages.

 ### 3.0
 #### 3.0.0